clue1ess/xv6/explanation_xv6.md

             -> kstack
                 trapframe
                 trapret
-                forkret?
-                context?
+                forkret
+                context
             forkret returns to trapret, trapret pops all registers like ueax, ubax, etc. except ucs, ueip, ueflag, uss, usp which are poped by h/w. so ueip should point to beginning of process.
-    4.7 set name of directory for debugging purpose ?
+    4.7 set name of directory for debugging purpose.
-    4.8 safestrcpy ?
+    4.8 safestrcpy to copy name of process into proc struct.
-    4.9 set state of process = RUNNABLE (meaning ready to run, scheduler can schedule it)

-now next thing is to call scheduler and start executing init. mpmain calls scheduler.
+    4.9 set state of process = RUNNABLE now next thing is to call scheduler and start executing init. mpmain calls scheduler.

 mpmain:
 1. calls idtinit which calls lidt to load ist registor
-2. calls xchg?
+2. calls xchg

 // Per−CPU state
 struct cpu {